 - A role simulation giving the apprentice an opportunity to tackle a series of business-related tasks through a simulation.
 This will be assessed through the AAT synoptic assessment that maps to the AAT AQ2016 Professional Diploma in Accounting qualification (Level 4)

-Apprentices who only complete the EPA for the Professional Accounting Technician apprenticeship, not using the AAT Professional Diploma in Accounting as part of their OPL, are not eligible to apply for full AAT membership.
+Apprentices who only complete the EPA for the Professional Accounting Technician apprenticeship, not using the AAT Professional Diploma in Accounting as part of their on-programme learning, are not eligible to apply for full AAT membership.

 The graphic demonstrates how the Professional Diploma in Accounting units can be used as the On Programme Learning (OPL).
 On completion of these the apprentice can move through the Gateway, and is ready to undertake both elements of the EPA.